Fire and rescue services

 Not all medication available over the counter or by prescription in Australia is available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

-If you plan to take medication, check if it's legal in Bahrain by contacting the nearest Bahraini Embassy prior to your departure to Bahrain.
-Take enough legal medicine for your trip.
+If you plan to take medication, check if it's legal in Bahrain by contacting the nearest Bahraini Embassy or Consulate or Bahraini Customs prior to your departure to Bahrain.

-Some skincare products and E-cigarette refills may contain ingredients that are illegal in Bahrain such as Cannabidiol (CBD) oil.
 For more information, please contact and check with your nearest Bahraini Embassy or consulate prior to your departure to Bahrain.

-Carry a copy of your prescription and a dated letter from your doctor stating:
+Take enough legal medicine for your trip.
+Carry your medicine in its original packaging and a copy of your prescription or a dated letter from your doctor that states:

 Get DFAT to authenticate medical documents before you leave, if required.